This article applies to most Speedmax bikes, but is based on the Canyon Speedmax CF 7 Di2.

 -

-The Shimano Adjustment Gauge (made of cardboard) for RD-D7100/R7150 RX820 is meant to set the correct distance between the rear derailleur's guide pulley and the largest cog on the cassette.
+The Shimano Adjustment Gauge (made of cardboard, see photo below) for RD-D7100/R7150 RX820 is meant to set the correct distance between the rear derailleur's guide pulley and the largest cog on the cassette.

 -